axisgroup/evaluation-toolkit/4.Conduct-the-test/Research-Methods/UsabilityTesting/README.md

-## Executive Summary
+# User-Based Usability Test

-## What is a Usability test?
+### What is it?

-A usability test is a technique to uncover UX design problems with actual users of the system.
+A user-based usability test is a technique to uncover UX design problems with actual users of the system, particularly by having them perform a set of representative tasks.
 [More here](https://drive.google.com/open?id=0BwLVd0W-_5qwU0J4TjBCa1ZCSjg)
 https://projects.invisionapp.com/d/main#/projects/boards/4517347

-When
-Why
+### Why do it?

+Because the users are your most critical source of feedback, especially when it comes to determining the success of your project!
+User-based usability testing will uncover problems in both the interface as well as the content, and will help guide the next iteration of solutions.

+### When should you do it?

+The earlier and more frequent that these can take place, the better, so that the design can better align to the user's needs and expected experience.
+The later in development that this testing takes place, the less likely it will actually impact the design.

+User-based testing can take place early on with sketch prototypes or non-functional screen mockups.

 ### What do you need?

-- A purpose- knowing why you are testing is very important; Use the [previous section](../2.
+- A purpose: knowing why you are testing is very important; Use the [previous section](../2.
 Determining what to measure) to decide what you plan to test

-- A prototype- you can use prototypes of varying fidelity ranging from a paper prototype to an interactive mockup.
+- A prototype: you can use prototypes of varying fidelity ranging from a paper prototype to an interactive mockup.

-- Users- The number of users you need to recruit for a test depends on your research methods.
+- Users: The number of users you need to recruit for a test depends on your research methods.
 Generally, Quantitative studies require

 - Facilitator- Usually, a usability professional and whose role is to record the issues raised during the meeting.